It’s Wednesday, so this series continues.

 But even though I was trying to keep it somewhat hush hush – once your teachers know, students know.
 Of course it also ends up getting around to everyone at work (and my dad’s work).
 My being sick became this information that was spreading like a virus.

-Maybe it’s a little hasty to say only those two – I did have a couple of really great phone conversations with some close friends.
+Maybe it’s a little hasty to say only those two – I did have a couple of really great phone conversations with some close friends from high school.
 But, usually I was doing my best to push people away.
 It was a weird time.

 On the one hand, I had a lot of time to kill in the hops.
 (I got a ton of writing done!
-(There are few better places to write a musical than the hospital.))
-But, because it’s the social norm to have visitors, there was a part of me that wanted time with visitors to fill some of those hours upon hours of hanging out in a room.
+There are few better places to write a musical than in the hospital.)
+But, because it’s the social norm to have visitors, there was a part of me that wanted a little visitor time to fill some of those hours upon hours of hanging out in a room.